This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 5. Using Rubbing Alcohol

-This a simple and effortless technique which I have tried on my silver ring.
-And tada!
-Rubbing alcohol removed all the spots on it easily.
+This is a simple technique that I have tried on my silver ring.

 You just need to combine 2 parts of alcohol and 5 parts of water in a bowl, dip a clean cloth into the solution and gently rub over the silver.
 Then wipe it with a dry cloth.